elastic/apm-pipeline-library/README.md

 ## Create a new step

-We have several steps created that can be used on our Jenkins pipelines, this allow us to reuse common process along Jenkins pipelines.
+We have several steps created that can be used on our Jenkins pipelines, this allow us to reuse common processes along Jenkins pipelines.
-These are the common step we should follow to create a new step:
+These are the common steps we should follow to create a new step:

 * Create a new groovy file in `vars/dummy.groovy`
 * Create a new help file in `vars/dummy.txt`